xt-sys/exectos/xtoskrnl/README.md

 ## XTOSKRNL
-XTOSKRNL is an XT system kernel executable, providing the kernel and executive layers for XTOS kernel space.
-It is a fundamental part of ExectOS, responsible for various core services like hardware abstraction or memory management.
-This kernel, contains the scheduler (called sometimes as Dispatcher), cache, object and memory managers, security manager and other kernel executives described below.
+XTOSKRNL is the core kernel executable for ExectOS, providing the fundamental kernel and executive layers that operate within the XTOS kernel space.
+It is responsible for various core services, such as hardware abstraction, memory management, and process scheduling.
+The kernel contains the scheduler (sometimes referred to as the Dispatcher), the cache, object, and memory managers, the security manager, and other executive components described below.

-All routines in kernel are prefixed to indicate the kernel subsystem they belong and put inside separate directory.
+All routines in the kernel are prefixed to indicate the subsystem they belong to, and their source code is organized into corresponding directories.
+These subsystems include:
-This is a list of them:

- * Ar - Architecture library
+ * Ar - Architecture-specific Library
  * Ex - Kernel Executive
  * Hl - Hardware Layer
+ * Kd - Kernel Debugger
- * Ke - Core kernel library
+ * Ke - Core Kernel Library
- * Mm - Memory manager
+ * Mm - Memory Manager
  * Po - Plug&Play and Power Manager
  * Rtl - Runtime library

 ### AR: Architecture Library
-This module contains processor architecture specific functions.
-This includes enabling and disabling interrupts at the processor, getting the address of a page fault, getting CPUID information, and performing very early processor initialization.
-This module does not contain any manufacturer or board-specific code, only CPU architecture specific code.
+This module contains functions specific to the processor architecture.
+These include routines for enabling and disabling interrupts, retrieving the faulting address on a page fault, querying CPUID information, and performing very early processor initialization.
+This module contains only CPU architecture-specific code, with no manufacturer or board-specific implementations.

 ### EX: Kernel Executive
-The kernel executive supplies heap management, including support for allocating system memory from paged/non-paged pools, as well as synchronization primitives like push locks and fast mutexes, interlocked memory access, and worker threads.
+The Kernel Executive provides services for allocating system memory from paged and non-paged pools.
+It also supplies synchronization primitives such as pushlocks and fast mutexes, routines for interlocked memory access, and support for worker threads.

 ### HL: Hardware Layer
-Hardware Layer, is a layer between the physical hardware of the computer and the rest of the operating system.
-It was designed to hide differences in hardware and therefore it provides a consistent platform on which the system and applications may run.
+The Hardware Layer is an abstraction layer between the physical hardware and the rest of the operating system.
+It is designed to abstract away hardware differences, providing a consistent platform on which the kernel and applications can run.

+### KD: Kernel Debugger
+The Kernel Debugger (KD) subsystem provides debugging support for the kernel.
+The KD is initialized early in the boot process to facilitate debugging from the very beginning of the kernel's execution.

 ### KE: Kernel Library
-The kernel implements its core functionality that everything else in the system depends upon.
-This includes basic low-level operations such as routing hardware interrupts.
+The Core Kernel Library implements the core functionality upon which the rest of the system depends.
+This includes fundamental low-level operations, such as routing hardware interrupts and managing dispatcher objects.

 ### MM: Memory Manager
-Memory Manager is one of core subsystems.
-It manages virtual memory, controls memory protection and the paging of memory in and out of physical memory to secondary storage.
-It also implements a general-purpose allocator of physical memory.
+The Memory Manager is one of the core subsystems.
+It manages virtual memory, controls memory protection, and handles paging memory between physical RAM and secondary storage.
+It also implements a general-purpose allocator for physical memory.

 ### PO: Plug&Play and Power Manager
-This subsystem deals with power events, such as power-off, stand-by, or hibernate.
-It also handles Plug&Play and supports device detection and installation at boot time.
-It is responsible for starting and stopping devices on demand.
+This subsystem handles power management events, such as shutdown or standby.
+It also manages Plug and Play (PnP), supporting device detection and installation at boot time.
+Furthermore, it is responsible for starting and stopping devices on demand.

 ### RTL: Runtime Library
-This is a required static copy of C runtime objects.
-It includes many utility functions that can be used by native applications.
+The Runtime Library provides a kernel-mode implementation of common C library functions.
+It includes many utility routines, for use by other kernel components.

-## Functions Naming Convention
+## Function Naming Convention
+All kernel functions adhere to a strict naming convention to enhance code readability and maintainability.
+The structure of a function name is generally composed of three parts: &lt;Prefix&gt;&lt;Operation&gt;&lt;Object&gt;

-When naming a kernel functions, certain conventions are used.
-The function name is usually structured with &lt;Prefix&gt;&lt;Operation&gt;&lt;Object&gt;.
-The prefix denotes the module to which it belongs, thus module can be identified simply by the name of the function.
-Additionally, the prefix identifies the function visibility as well.
-Thus all private functions, that should not be used from outside of the module has added "p" suffix to the prefix.
-For example, KepInitializeStack() routine:
+The prefix identifies the component to which the function belongs.
+Additionally, the prefix indicates the function's visibility.
+Private functions, which should not be called from outside their own module, have a 'p' appended to their prefix.

+For example, consider the **KepInitializeStack()** routine:
- * Kep - prefix meaning this is private routine belonging to Kernel library (Ke) module,
+ * **Kep** - The prefix indicates a private (p) routine belonging to the Core Kernel Library (Ke).
- * Initialize - operation this function does with the object,
+ * **Initialize** - The operation performed by the function.
- * Stack - the object is stack.
+ * **Stack** - The object on which the operation is performed.